-The combination of remarkable beauty, a lifelong education in music and the arts, along with incredible talent might be what set Janina Gavankar up for Hollywood success.
+The combination of remarkable beauty, lifelong education in music, and the arts, along with incredible talent might be what set Janina Gavankar up for Hollywood success.
 But it was certainly her playful spunk and intense work ethic that put her in reach of her dreams.

-Where does the star of show choir go after high school?
-For Janina it was University of Illinois at Chicago, where she majored in Theatre Performance.
+Where does the star of the show choir go after high school?
+For Janina, it was the University of Illinois at Chicago, where she majored in Theatre Performance.
 Though she didn’t stray too far from her hometown of Joliet, Illinois, Janina spent her free time dabbling in the entertainment business.
-Outside of traveling to auditions, she was signed by Cash Money Records to be a part of Endera, an En Vogue-esque “all girl group”.
-Reflecting on that experience, Janina says, “It takes one thing to make a group crumble, I will say that one thing did not come from the group.
-We sounded great and we danced our asses off, we were ready.
-Now that I’m far away from it, it was more of a positive experience than a negative.”
+Outside of traveling to auditions, she was signed by Cash Money Records to be a part of Endera, an En Vogue-esque all-girl group.
+Reflecting on that experience, Janina says, œIt takes one thing to make a group crumble, I will say that one thing did not come from the group.
+We sounded great, and we danced our asses off, we were ready.
+Now that I ™m far away from it, it was more of a positive experience than a negative.”

 Though she wasn’t immersed in South Asian American culture during the formative years, she went to India every Christmas with her family until she was 11 years old.
 In the summer, her family would travel to some other part of the world, which she believes has helped her play such diverse characters, such as the hot Latina, “Papi”, on Showtime’s the L Word.